Pages

 johnny had never actually seen a royal marine or a swiss guard and would have been hard pressed to give a detailed description of their respective uniforms.

-who might you be, out for a walk on this sunny afternoon, the roundheaded asked johnny, pleasantly enough.
+who might you be, out for a walk on this sunny afternoon, the roundheaded man asked johnny, pleasantly enough.

 i thought it might rain, johnny answered inconsequentially.